dlemel8/tunneler/README.md

 ## Protocols
 ### DNS tunneling
 We have a few challenges here:
-* Every message requires a response before we can send next message
+* DNS Untunneler translates UDP packets to TCP, so we need a way to identify existing clients to continue their sessions.
-* DNS payload must be alphanumeric
+* DNS payload must be alphanumeric.
-* DNS Untunneler translates UDP packets to TCP, so we need a way to identify existing clients to continue their sessions
+* Every message requires a response before we can send next message.

 To solve those challenges, each client session starts with generating a random Client ID.
 Client reads data to tunnel and run it via a composition of encoders: